Seth Thomas Sutton is chair and professor in the Arts & Humanities Department at Montcalm Community College.

 Interested in having Seth be a guest lecturer, keynote speaker, presenter, visiting artist & author, workshop leader, or professional trainer at your school or organization?

-Seth Thomas Sutton is a Métis artist, scholar, author, and activist.
-He holds a MA in Visual and Critical Studies from Kendall College of Art & Design and is currently professor and chair of the Arts & Humanities Department at Montcalm Community College, where he was nominated for Outstanding Faculty of the Year in 2017 and 2018.
+Seth Thomas Sutton, the 2024 Michigan Humanities Award recipient, is an Emmy Nominated Métis artist, scholar, author, and activist.
+He holds Masters degrees in both Visual and Critical Studies from Kendall College of Art & Design and is currently a professor and chair of the Arts & Humanities Department at Montcalm Community College, where he was nominated for Outstanding Faculty of the Year in 2017 and 2018.
+Seth also sits as a member of council on the Native American Advisory Council at Grand Valley State University, in Grand Rapids, Michigan.
+Seth is also the head of the Sugar Council for Montcalm Community College, where he oversees and leads the college's sugar bush project, The Sugar Bush, in the long-standing traditions of maple sugar making.

 Central Michigan University